dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 With that in mind, let's now look at some of the problems that exist in Rx 6.

-### Issue: IL2060 and IL2026
+### Issue: IL2060 and IL2026 diagnostics

 The .NET 10 SDK produces compiler diagnostics relating to trimming.
-In fact, this happened with earlier SDKs, and we already had pragmas in there to suppress IL2060 already.
-This happened because prior to Rx 7, we were using `MethodInfo.GetCurrentMethod` to get the `MethodInfo` argument for the `Expression.Call` method in code such as that shown above.
-So instead of the code you can see in earlier examples that constructs a `Func`, we were using something like this:
+In fact, this happened with earlier SDKs, and we already had pragmas in there to suppress IL2060.
+This happened because prior to Rx 7, we were using a different way to get the `MethodInfo` argument for the `Expression.Call` method than the code shown above uses.
+Instead of constructing a `Func`, we were using something like this:

 ```cs
 ((MethodInfo)MethodInfo.GetCurrentMethod()!).MakeGenericMethod(typeof(TFirst), typeof(TSecond)),
 ```
 Even with older .NET SDKs, this produced an IL2060 diagnostic.
 That was due to `MakeGenericMethod`: the analyzer reports that it's "not possible to guarantee the availability of requirements of the generic method".
-Now, this code will also produce an IL2026 diagnostic due to `GetCurrentMethod`, which is now marked with `RequiresUnreferencedCodeAttribute`.
+The newer SDKs, this code will also produce an IL2026 diagnostic due to `GetCurrentMethod`, which is now marked with `RequiresUnreferencedCodeAttribute`.
 Apparently that came in with .NET 7.0 to address https://github.com/dotnet/runtime/issues/53242 and it seems a little OTT to me: the issue says this can "allow reflecting on basically everything in the program."
-It's not clear to me how asking for the `MethodInfo` only for the method executing right means "everything in the program".
-Sure you can walk out from this `MethodInfo` to other things, but that's true for more or less any reflection type.
+It's not clear to me how asking for the `MethodInfo` only for the calling method means "everything in the program".
+Sure, you can walk out from this `MethodInfo` to other things, but that's true for more or less any reflection type.

 The .NET runtime's own `Queryable` class also needs to retrieve metadata for the current method, and it avoids this problem with a delegate: